adjust/dev-docs/docs/react-native/recording/events.md

 # Record events

-You can associate your [Adjust event tokens](https://help.adjust.com/en/article/basic-event-setup#create-an-event-token) to actions in your app to measure them.
-To measure an event:
+You can associate your [Adjust event tokens](https://help.adjust.com/en/article/basic-event-setup#create-an-event-token) to actions in your app to record them.
+To record an event:

 1. Create a new Adjust event instance and pass your event token as a **string** argument.
 2. Call the {code}`trackEvent` method with your event instance as an argument.